Frequently Asked Questions

 How should I dress for a tour?

 Please dress comfortably and for the weather (see above for weather cancellation policy).
 All tours are outside for at least some of the tour, so bring an umbrella or wear a jacket if rain is predicted.
 Wear shoes that are comfortable for walking for up to two hours.
-Please note that some tours, such as Silo City Vertical, have specific safety-related apparel requirements or restrictions (no open-toed shoes are allowed on Silo City Vertical).

 If you’re a nonprofit, why do you charge for tours?